As an intuitive eating coach and RD-to-be, I help women stop obsessing about food. Often, the first step figuring out how to stop counting calories.

 You might even be thinking…

-“I want to stop counting calories, but I’m worried that I’ll start bingeing or eating way too much if I do!”
+“I want to stop calorie counting, but I’m worried that I’ll start bingeing or eating way too much if I do!”

 No matter what your worries and fears, know that you’re not alone.

 While calorie counting isn’t natural or necessary (more on that tomorrow!), it’s totally normalized in our culture.
-There are calorie counting apps that make it “easy”—although of course it isn’t actually easy!
+There are calorie counting apps encouraging you to obsess over everything you eat.
 There are endless articles detailing how many calories are in various foods and fast food meals.
 (I admit, I wrote some of these articles before I knew better.)
 And, there’s so much emphasis on always eating the “right” amount, being regimented and disciplined about your food intake, and sticking to a certain portion size.

 The thing is, calorie counting doesn’t work.
 And, it takes a mental and emotional toll.

 I probably don’t have to sell you on this.
-If you’re here, it’s because you know it doesn’t work, and you’ve experienced firsthand the toll it takes.
-You’re ready to stop counting calories, but you don’t know how.
+If you’re here, it’s because you know that strict dieting and calorie counting doesn’t work, and you’ve experienced firsthand the toll it takes.
+You’re wondering how to stop obsessing over calories, and you don’t quite have the answer.

 First, let’s talk about why calorie counting doesn’t work